-- Abstraction related uses15
+- Abstraction related uses

-- Waste discharge related uses16
+- Waste discharge related uses

-- Non-consumptive uses17
+- Non-consumptive uses

-Over time, the Pricing Strategy, established under the NWA, will allow DWA/CMA to levy charges for most of the water uses defined above, after consultations with stakeholders.
-Charges are already in place for abstraction related uses and are currently collected by DWA.
+Over time, the Pricing Strategy, established under the NWA, will allow DWS/CMA to levy charges for most of the water uses defined above, after consultations with stakeholders.
+Charges are already in place for abstraction related uses and are currently collected by DWS and the CMA.
 The Waste Discharge Charge, on the other hand, will be piloted in three catchments around the country over the next two years and rolled out more broadly after that.
 While assumptions can be made about the implication of implementing waste discharge charges, the pilot testing will reveal the real implications of the system.

-Lastly, a strategy has been developed for charging for recreational use, as a non-consumptive water use, however, there is some institutional clarity required as to roles and responsibilities in this regard.
-These will be clarified by DWAs Institutional Reform and Realignment process.
+Lastly, a strategy has been developed for charging for recreational use, as a nonconsumptive water use, however, there is some institutional clarity required as to roles and responsibilities in this regard.
+These will be clarified by DWSs Institutional Reform and Realignment process.